Check out the best blank resume templates. Pick a resume form, fill in the blanks. Have your resume ready in 5 minutes. Download your resume as PDF.

 Pro Tip: Serif fonts feel old school, but they are easier to read.
 A good way to make a creative resume stand out is to use sans-serif for either the body text or the heading, and then serif for the other - just so long as the two fonts pair well, of course.

 Here’s something scary to consider: the hiring manager won’t read your entire resume.
-On average, they’ll spend just 6 seconds scanning each resume, initially.
+On average, they’ll spend just 7 seconds scanning each resume, according to our HR statistics report.

 How do you make your resume creative enough so that you hold their attention?